-Oyster (Pleurotus ostreatus) – Commonly sold and easy to cultivate it’s a familiar mushroom to the beginner home grower experimenting with “grow kits”.
-A voracious species it has the potential to produce a huge array of enzymes and decompose a wide range of cellulose and lignin-based substrates.
-It can be grown on logs, as you will know if you have had an experience foraging for mushrooms as it likely that you will find Pleurotus ostreatus or related species in your locality.
-However, it is most commonly grown on cereal straw.
+Oyster (Pleurotus ostreatus) – Commonly sold and easy to cultivate, it’s a familiar mushroom to the beginner home grower experimenting with “grow kits”.
+A voracious species that has the potential to produce a huge array of enzymes and decompose a wide range of cellulose and lignin-based substrates.
+It can be grown on logs, as you will know if you have had any experience foraging for mushrooms as it is likely that you will find Pleurotus ostreatus or related species in your locality.
+However, commercially it is most commonly grown on cereal straw.

 Substrate:

 Cereal straw is readily available, inexpensive and easy to obtain.
 As a substrate it needs to be chopped and pasteurised.
-It is possible to purchase pre-chopped straw otherwise a garden shredder can be used, or a garden strimmer and a large barrel or other plastic container.
+It is possible to purchase pre-chopped straw otherwise a garden shredder can be used, or a garden strimmer with a large barrel or other plastic container.
 Pasteurisation is usually achieved through submersion in hot water (74c).
-However, the objective of removing competitor micro-organisms can be achieved through a lime treatment, creating an alkaline solution to submerge the substrate for up to 12hr.
-At the scale we are proposeing for this scheme, we will be using net bags and 200l plastic barrels to submerge the straw in a soultion of 120l of water and approximately 45g of CaHo2 (calcium hydroxide).
-Once processed the waste water can be neutralised with citric acid.
+However, the objective of removing competitor micro-organisms can be achieved through the use of lime (calcium hydroxide), creating an alkaline solution (Ph 12) to submerge the substrate for up to 12 hours.
+At the scale we are proposeing for this scheme, we will be using net onion bags and 200l plastic barrels to submerge the straw in a soultion of 120l of water and approximately 45g of lime (.4g / litre).
+Once the straw if processed the waste water can be neutralised with citric acid.

 Inoculation:

-Once fully drained the spawn is either mixed en masse in a clean container then added to cropping containers or layered with the straw in the clean 25l bucketswith pre-drilled holes for the fruitbodies to grow from.
+Once fully drained the spawn is either mixed into the straw en masse in a clean container before being added to a cropping container.
+Otherwsie the spawn can be layered with the straw.
+We will be use 25l buckets as the cropping container with pre-drilled holes for the fruitbodies to grow from.
 These are then left to incubate for 2-4weeks depending on the incubation temperature.

 Fruiting: